sudoDeVinci/TV-head/README_old.md

 ```

 ### Global Rendering Variables
-To be able to change global values such as the surrent brightness, channel, and speed, we keep them in a dictionary with their values.
+To be able to change global values such as the current brightness, channel, and speed, we keep them in a dictionary with their values.
 ```python
 values = {
   "Brightness" : 0.10,